Want the perfect workout program?Take Quiz

 There are also vertical plate loaded leg press machine, but these are not common for gyms to have.
 Most gyms will have cable leg press machines and 45˚ incline plate loaded leg press machines.

-For serious lifters, the plate loaded leg press is the obvious choice because you have much greater loading potential.
+When looking at the different types of leg press machines, for serious lifters, the plate loaded leg press is the obvious choice because you have much greater loading potential.
 With the cable leg press, you can only work with a few hundred pounds at most, whereas with the plate loaded leg press you can play around with small amounts of weight all the way up to huge amounts like 1,000+ pounds.

 Another thing to note is the angle at which you press.
 The 45˚ upward angle allows you to activate your legs as a whole much better than the horizontal or upward angle of the cable leg press machine, which can really just focus on the bottoms of your quads near the knee effectively.